deamgo/uipaas-website/README.md

 ## Introduction
 Official website.
 ## Features
-1.Show the feature of product.
+1. Show the feature of product.
-2.Users can book a demo.
+2. Users can book a demo.